tldr-pages/tldr/pages/windows/choco.md

 > Some subcommands such as `choco install` have their own usage documentation.
 > More information: <https://chocolatey.org>.

-- Execute Chocolatey command:
+- Execute the command:

 `choco {{command}}`

-- Call general help:
+- Print the help for the specified command:

-`choco -?`
+`choco {{command}} --help`

-- Call help on a specific command:
+- Print the help:

-`choco {{command}} -?`
+`choco --help`

-- Check the Chocolatey version:
+- Print the version:

 `choco --version`